Olympus E-M10 III vs Panasonic FZ330

 It is notable that the FZ330 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-Both the E-M10 III and the FZ330 are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the E-M10 III followed on from the Olympus E-M10 II.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M10 III better than the Panasonic FZ330 or vice versa?
 The listing below highlights the relative strengths of the two models.